elastic/apm-agent-dotnet/.ci/docker/buildtools-windows/README.md

 - Refresh Page
 - Find vs_enterprise.exe in network tab list
 - Right click and Copy URL
-- Replace URL below with the new URL
+- Replace URL in dockerfile with the new URL

 ## Further details